 Tourist Destinations of Peru, Places to Visit in Peru

-Villages with cultural knowledge and impressive advances in hydraulics, textiles, metalwork and agriculture have lived here for a little over ten thousand years.
-In addition, the wealth of the multiplicity of its attractions is unique geographically.
+Villages with cultural knowledge and impressive advances in hydraulics, textiles, metalwork and agriculture have lived here for a little over ten thousand years. in addition, the wealth of the multiplicity of its attractions is unique geographically.

-¡Enjoy the best destinations of this beautiful country!.
+Tourist Destinations of Peru. ¡Enjoy the best destinations of this beautiful country!.

 The capital of peru is a grest metrópolis; normally it is the entrance door the contry.
 You will be able to enjoy and know its historical centre with beautiful colonial constructions declared cultural world heritage site by UNESCO, the best museums in Peru, some pre-hispanic archeological places as Caral the new cultural world heritage site June 2009, and a great variety of live concerts, cultural shows, folckloric, centers of amusement, luxurious casinos and game house, and rich culinary tradition.

 There are so many places to visit in Lima, Peru, keeping it in your itinerary is a must.